Make Your Own Glitter Slime {For Kids}

 | |

-It turned out to be super simple to make your own glitter slime and it was something that even my 3 year old grandson could help with.
+It turned out to be super simple to make your own glitter slime and it was something my little grandson could help with too.
 All that was needed was a bottle of Elmers Glitter Glue, some baking soda and a little bit of contact lens solution.

-One thing to keep in mind is that any contact lens solution that you use in this recipe should have “Boric Acid” in its ingredient list.
+One thing to keep in mind is that any contact lens solution that you use in a DIY slime recipe should have “Boric Acid” in its ingredient list.
 Apparently that has some of the same chemical make-up as borax, which is why it works in the homemade slime recipes.
 It sounds like a super strange ingredient for contact lens solution, and yet, there it is.
+I used the Re-nu brand in the 2 oz size.

 Making Our Own Glitter Slime